damntrecky/hil-test-repository/README.md

 When submitting this repository for a transformation upgrade using [Amazon Q Transform](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/code-transformation.html), you should not need to compile or do anything.
 You should:

+1. Open this directory and install the 1p-dependency `cd java-8-1p-dependency` and run `mvn clean install` to compile the module
+2. Open the IDE in the [java-8-test-application](./java-8-test-application/) and the root folder should be "application".
+Once again run `mvn clean install`
-1. Open the IDE in the [java-8-test-application](./java-8-test-application/) and submit a job for this root pom.xml module
+3. Open the Amazon Q chat panel and submit a job for this root pom.xml module with the `/transform` command in the chat
-2. TBD

 ### IntelliJ